apekshadhage/Documentation_FORAWS/as400_gateway_for_aws_user_guide.md

 Click on Create Subcription&rarr;select protocol(e.g. AWS Lambda)&rarr;Enter a valid AWS Lambda ARN (for example, arn:aws:lambda:us-east-1:123456789012:function:MyLambdaFunction)&rarr;After your subscription is created, you must confirm it.&rarr;set bother properties according(Optional)&rarr;click on Create Subscription

+Salesforce is used as a sample external system that sends orders to IBM i based ERP and receives order statuses back from the ERP in near real time.
+Note that most companies will likely have different services and applications used for API management, security policies, token validations, routing and other AWS components interacting with AS400Gateway for AWS.

 ![image](https://user-images.githubusercontent.com/88314020/165104639-b994e4a4-1c9b-4a54-9af2-0c2c7b8a3be0.png)